 Your child has several rights, including the right to due process.
 The right to due process means the right to be treated fairly.
 Unfortunately, many prosecutors and judges have minimal regard for a person’s due process rights, and it takes a strong lawyer to make sure someone receives fair treatment.
 Also, every defendant in a criminal or juvenile delinquency case has a right to be presumed innocent, a right to be tried by a judge or jury, a right to be represented by a lawyer at trial, a right to call witnesses to testify and cross-examine the prosecutor’s witnesses.
 If your child enters a guilty plea, he or she waives all of those rights.
 Waiving your rights and hoping for the mercy of the court with a bargain lawyer or a court-appointed attorney who will not take the time to fight for your child is a recipe for disaster.
 Don’t trust your child’s fate to the lowest bidder.

 Should my child take a plea or go to trial?

-What about a situation where the evidence is overwhelming and there is no doubt about the defendant’s guilt.
-At LEWIS & DICKSTEIN, P.L.L.C. we have an unparalleled track record of achieving resolutions that do not appear on a person’s public record, even when there is unequivocal evidence of guilty.
+What about a situation where the evidence is overwhelming, and there is no doubt about the defendant’s guilt.
+At LEWIS & DICKSTEIN, P.L.L.C., we have an unparalleled track record of achieving resolutions that do not appear on a person’s public record, even when there is unequivocal evidence of guilt.
 A conviction will negatively impact every aspect of their future, and we do not recommend leaving it to chance.
-Call LEWIS & DICKSTEIN P.L.L.C. at (248) 263-6800 to learn more about how to protect your child or complete a Request for Assistance Form and we will promptly contact you.